Photo: Jules Verne Times Two / Wikimedia Commons

 Lisbon’s Hotel Revolution

 The central tension in Lisbon hotel selection: neighborhood vs. luxury vs. value.
-The Chiado/Bairro Alto area has the finest concentration of luxury and boutique hotels; the Mouraria and Intendente neighborhoods have the most authentic character and the best independent boutiques; the Alfama has the extraordinary fado culture but the least convenient hotel access (steep streets, no underground access).
+The Chiado/Bairro Alto area has the densest concentration of luxury and boutique hotels; the Mouraria and Intendente neighborhoods have the most authentic character and the best independent boutiques; the Alfama has the fado culture but the least convenient hotel access (steep streets, no underground access).

 Bairro Alto and Chiado — The Preferred Center